 In the study, scientists were able to mimic Mars' temperature, gas composition, total pressure, and UV radiation using environmental data collected from previous NASA missions.
 The researchers also included a system that allows them to douse instruments with Martian dust directly, to see how they hold up while in use.
 "In my view, the main problem for devices on Mars is the dust, which covers all the instrumentation and therefore decreases their average lifespan," said Jose Angel Martin-Gago, a physicist at the University of Madrid and lead author of the study, in an email to The Verge.
 Reproducing the effect of small debris is extremely important when studying solar panels, for instance, because they become less efficient as they get coated in dust.

-To achieve Mars-like environments, the researchers first use powerful vacuum pumps to lower the chamber's pressure to a level that's about one billion times lower than the pressure we experience on Earth.
+To achieve Mars-like environments, the researchers first use powerful vacuum pumps to lower the chamber's pressure to a level that's about 1 billion times lower than the pressure we experience on Earth.
 Then, they fill the machine with "Martian atmospheric composition," or what we refer to as carbon dioxide.
-Once that's done, the scientists can begin testing small electromechanical instruments measuring up to eight inches.
+Once that's done, the scientists can begin testing small electromechanical instruments measuring up to 8 inches.

 One billion times lower than the pressure we experience on Earth